autorope/donkeycar/docs/parts/about.md

 ## Anatomy of a Part

-All parts share a common structure so that they can all be run by the vehicles drive loop.
+All parts share a common structure so that they can all be run by the vehicle's drive loop.

+A part must have either an "run" or a "run_threaded" function that does the work (see below).
+It may also require ``inputs=['in single quotes', 'seperated by commas']`` and will always generate at least one ``outputs=['in single quotes', 'seperated by commas']``

 Here is an example of a part that will accept a number, multiply it by a random number and return the result.

 ```python